Debt collection: Third-party agencies

-Sale of debts
+Purchasers of debts

 Debt collection may involve the sale of a debt to a third party company, sometimes referred to as a "factor" or "debt buyer".
 The debt buyer purchases accounts and debts from creditors for a percentage of the value of the debt and may subsequently pursue the debtor for the full balance due, including any interest that accrues under the terms of the original loan or credit agreement.
 The sale of debts and accounts provides a creditor with immediate revenue, albeit reduced from the face value of the debt, while shifting the work and risk of debt collection to the debt buyer.

 In the United States during the savings and loan crisis of the 1980s, there was a huge resurgence of foreclosures and written-off accounts, similar, although on a much smaller scale, to that of the Great Depression.
 Some financial innovators decided that there may be some profit in buying up delinquent accounts and attempting to collect a small portion of the amount due.
 They purchased these accounts from the original lenders at pennies on the dollar, and turned profit by collecting a fraction of what was owed by the debtor.

 Some states have specific laws regarding debt buying.
 Massachusetts requires companies that buy debt to be licensed while California does not.